The Dazed & Confuzed album

 The STATUE is NOT about statues or taking them down.
-It is a song about the political divide remaining between people and races, black and white, conservative and liberal.
+It is a song about the symbols of racism and hatred, political divide remaining between people and rcommunities, black and white, conservative and liberal.
 It is a lyrical condemnation of prejudice and racism and the hurt it causes.
-The point is simple: unless you solve the reason the statues were put up in the first place, bringing them down will accomplish nothing.
+TEACHERS and HOME SCHOOL PARENTS: see below OR visit THE STATUE section at WoodSongs.com/classroom download center for lesson plans

 Folksingers … album liner notes

 They are the poets, dreamers and time travelers, world-wanderers and highway vagabonds, rail riders and drifters, like mirrors held up to the world to reflect back what they see.
 They sing so other voices can be heard, they feel hoping others can feel with them, and make friends instead of fans.
 They dream what is unseen so others can appreciate what has been created, like musical miners exploring great treasures hidden deep within dusty vinyl vaults.
 They crave community, communication, flannel shirts and coffee, peace with appreciation and love without regret.
 They are spiritual log cabin dwellers living in cars, vans and hotel rooms, organic gardeners eating in sleepy cafes along dark roadsides and your best friend, met once on the side of a stage, never to be seen again.
 They are 5-string politicians, 6-string therapists, banjo barristers, acoustic lovers and penny-pinching peacemakers … because those who sing together can not fight.
 They are still there.
 Still writing.
 Still searching.
 Still singing.
 Still trying to get their world in tune.

 The Songs on the Dazed & Confuzed album

 The STATUE is a song about the political divide remaining between people, black and white, conservative and liberal.

 MAPLE TREE was recorded live on a Warren May built dulcimer.

 LOG CABIN TWINS is for Makayla and Caleb